 When to Seek Medical Attention for Your Symptoms

 While many cases of pinched nerves and pulled muscles can be effectively managed with rest and at-home care, there are situations where medical attention is necessary.
 If your pain persists for more than a few weeks or gets worse with time, you’ll want to consult a healthcare provider.
-Additionally, signs such as significant weakness in the affected area, worsening numbness or tingling, or an inability to move the impacted area may indicate a more serious issue that requires prompt attention.
+Additionally, signs such as significant weakness in the affected area, worsening numbness or tingling, or an inability to move the affected area may indicate a more serious issue that requires prompt attention.
 Seeking professional help will also make sure you receive an accurate diagnosis and a personalized treatment plan.

 Visit AICA Orthopedics in Snellville for Long-Lasting Pain Relief